NeoAxis/NeoAxisEngine/README.md

 <h2>License</h2>

+The engine is a free and open source product, although it has a non-standard license.

 Shortly about the license.
 You can use NeoAxis Engine for free without any future royalties and distribute source codes subject to the following conditions:
 <ul>
 <li>1.
 When publishing your product, need to add "Made with NeoAxis Engine (<span>www</span>.neoaxis.com)" with the product information and in its credits.